adamsoutar/blog/README.md

 # My blog builder

-This is my static markdown -> blog builder.
+This is my markdown -> static HTML blog builder.
 It creates a site that runs without requiring Javascript, nor **any** external libraries or tools - JQuery, React or otherwise.

 It builds a superfast site with minified, self contained pages for every post, as well as building an index page.

 ## How does it work?

-Create a template, then write posts in markdown.
+Create a template at `static/index.html`, then put markdown files into `static/posts`.
 Everything else is done automatically.

 ```html